Theater Review: Animal Farm

 "Some animals are more equal than others."
 The animals Major (Stephanie Weeks), Clover (Deborah Staples), Squealer (Tiffany Rachelle Stewart), Napolean (Melvin Abston), Benjamin (Jonathan Gillard Daly), Snowball (Brendan Titley), and others terminate abusive farmers, establish Animalism - follow seven strict rules, and work their butts off until they realize the pigs are the upper class at the Manor Farm.

 It is easy to adore the director May Adrales (we need more women helming films and stage productions) and the diverse cast.
 And yet, arrive happy because Animal Farm is bleak and depressing.
 One is guaranteed to leave as if you're mourning the death of a family member.
 Still, the themes depicted such as race and gender inequality and unfair workplace conditions tap into the zeitgeist.
 Only the wealthy notice the benefits, not the middle class and poverty stricken today.

-From the marvelous performances even though Staples, Stewart, and Weeks frequently steal the show (one could argue this production is feminist) to the effective pathos, Animal Farm provides impressive sound, movement, and production and costume designs impeccably enhancing the timely narrative.
+From the marvelous performances even though Ms. Staples, Ms. Stewart, and Ms. Weeks frequently steal the show (one could argue this production is feminist) to the effective pathos, Animal Farm provides impressive sound, movement, and production and costume designs impeccably enhancing the timely narrative.